VET Program Approval and Maintenance Procedure

 • Director, Information Technology Services

-• Director, University Library
+• Director, Library

 • Director, Property and Infrastructure

-• Chief Learner Experience Officer (CXO)
+• Chief Learner Experience Officer (CLXO)

 • Senior Manager, Registrar Services

 D. Respond to Non-Award or Vendor Accredited Program Approval Form and the Qualification Impact Statements.
-Relevant Deans / Executive Directors / Directors / Program Managers
+Relevant Deans / Executive Directors / Associate Directors / Program Managers

 1. Completed Impact Statements should be returned within 5 working days.